Code-Institute-Org/html-css-project/Project-Creation-guide.md

 ## Retrospective Report
 - **Development Process:** Review the development process, identifying successes and areas for improvement.
 - **User Stories:** Summarize which user stories were met and propose solutions for any unmet stories.
-- **Reflections:** Provide detailed reflections on lessons learned and future improvements.
+- **Reflections:** Provide reflections on lessons learned and future improvements.

 ## Mapped Learning Outcomes and Assessment Criteria
 - **Learning Outcomes:**